context-labs/inference-staking/README.md

 ### For Program Admin

 - `CreatePoolOverview`: Initialize the program after deployment
-- `UpdatePoolOverviewAuthorities`: Modify authorites on PoolOverview
+- `UpdatePoolOverviewAuthorities`: Modify authorities on `PoolOverview`
 - `UpdatePoolOverview`: Modify global staking parameters
-- `CreateRewardRecord`: Finalize a reward epoch by committing the Merkle root
+- `CreateRewardRecord`: Finalize a reward epoch by committing the merkle root
-- `SlashStake`: Penalize an Operator by slashing their stake
+- `SlashStake`: Penalize an operator by slashing their stake
-- `SetHaltStatus`: Halt an Operator from staking, unstaking or claiming from their pool
+- `SetHaltStatus`: Halt an operator from staking, unstaking or claiming from their pool

 ### Permissionless